Stillness Therapy

 In adulthood, we have creative autonomy over our healing process and the remainder of our lives.
 We possess the freedom to shape it, to participate in relationships that bring us joy, to define the depth of our connections, and choose how we’d like to spend our time here on Earth.

-So, what will you do with all that time?
+So, what will you do with your time?

 ———————————————————